ebelnikola/GILT_TNR_R/Readme.md

 - `IsingExactLevels` and `IsingEvenExactLevels` - data about exact 2d Ising spectrum.
 - `Project.toml` and `Manifest.toml` - contain information about versions of packages used in the computations.
 - `Newton_method_paper_results_reproduction.ipynb` - provides the simplest way to reproduce some of the results from "Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group".

+## TODO:

+- Resolve warning about AbstractAlgebra.mul!
+- Resolve warnings in initial_tensor function
+- On some computers, sometimes, SVD in TRG step does not converge.
+That can be fixed by normalizing a tensor before doing SVD.